Visualising probabilistic graphical models

 15 PlotNeuralNet

-Seems to do what it says on the tin, especially if you what to make convnets look pretty: HarisIqbal88/PlotNeuralNet: Latex code for making neural networks diagrams.
+Seems to do what it says on the tin, especially if you want to make convnets look pretty: HarisIqbal88/PlotNeuralNet: Latex code for making neural networks diagrams.

 16 tikz